-(1) An ontology specifies a conceptualization of a domain in terms of concepts, attributes and relations.
+- (1) An ontology specifies a conceptualization of a domain in terms of concepts, attributes and relations.
 Concepts are typically organized into a tree structure based on subsumption relationship among concepts.
-Ad hoc relations further connect concepts and formulate a semantic net structure in the end.
+Ad hoc relations further connect concepts and formulate a semantic net structure in the end. - (2) In this paper, we focus on finding mappings between concepts and between relations.
+This is because they are central components of ontologies and matching them successfully would aid in matching the rest of the ontologies.
+Extending matching to attributes and more complex types (like structure alignment) is ongoing research.

-- (2) In this paper, we focus on finding mappings between concepts and between relations.
-This is because they are central components of ontologies and matching them successfully would aid in matching the rest of the ontologies. - (3) Ontologies can be expressed in different representational languages [28].
+(3) Ontologies can be expressed in different representational languages [29].
 Here, we assume that it is possible to translate between different formats.
 In practice, a particular representation must be chosen for the input ontologies.
-Our approach is based on Referent Modeling Language (RML)[24][26], which is an Extended ER-like (Entity Relationship) graphic language with strong abstraction mechanism and sound formal basis.
+Our approach is based on Referent Modeling Language (RML) [27], which is an Extended ER-like (Entity Relationship) graphic language with strong abstraction mechanism and sound formal basis.

-The overall process of ontology mapping can then be defined as: given two ontologies O_a and O_b , mapping one ontology with another means that for each element in ontology O_a , find corresponding element(s), which has same or similar semantics, in ontology O_b and vice verse.
+The overall process of ontology mapping can then be defined as: given two ontologies O_a and O_b , mapping one ontology with another means that for each element in ontology O_a , find corresponding element(s), which has same or similar semantics, in ontology O_b and vice versa.
 We first define exactly what our mapping model is:

-Definition 1 (ontology mapping model) An ontology mapping model is a 5-tuple [S, T, \mathcal{F} , $R(s_i, t_j)$, \mathcal{A})] where
+Definition 1 (Ontology mapping model).
+An ontology mapping model is a 5-tuple $[S, T, \mathcal{F}, R(s_i, t_j), \mathcal{A}]$ where

-- S is a set composed of logical views (representation) for the elements in source ontology. - T is a set composed of logical views (representation) for the elements in target ontology. - \mathcal{F} is a framework for representing ontology elements and calculating relationships between elements in the two ontologies. - $R(s_i, t_j)$ is a ranking function which associate a real number with an element $s_i \in S$ and an element $t_j \in T$.
+- S is a set composed of logical views (representation) for the elements in source ontology. - T is a set composed of logical views (representation) for the elements in target ontology. - F is a framework for representing ontology elements and calculating relationships between elements in the two ontologies. - $R(s_i, t_j)$ is a ranking function which associate a real number with an element $s_i \in S$ and an element $t_j \in T$.
 Such ranking defines an order among the elements in source ontology with regard to one element t_j in the target ontology. - A is a set composed of mapping assertions.
 A mapping assertions is a formal description of the mapping result, which supports further description of the exact nature of the derived mappings.
-It has the following components: - \cdot a pair of ontology elements, - $\cdot \,$ a type of correspondence, - \cdot a degree of correspondence, and - \cdot a set of sources of assertion.
+It has the following components: - a pair of ontology elements, - a type of correspondence, - a degree of correspondence, and - a set of sources of assertion.

-In other words, we can define the mapping process as $: S, T \xrightarrow{\mathcal{F},R} A$, i.e. given the ontologies S, T as input, using the framework and the ranking function to produce A as output.
-The rest of the paper will discuss the process and each of the individual component in greater detail.
+In other words, we can define the mapping process as: $S, T \xrightarrow{\mathscr{F},R} A$, i.e., given the ontologies it S, T as input, using the framework and the ranking function to produce A as output.
+The remainder of the paper will discuss the process and each of the individual component in greater detail.